Projetos-Faculdade-UCS/plantinhas_auth_lib/README.md

 When a user tries to authenticate, the `JWTRemoteAuthBackend` sends the credentials to the specified `AUTH_SERVICE_TOKEN_URL`.
 If authentication is successful, it:

 1. Receives a JWT token from the authentication service
-2. Verifies the token using the provided public key
+2. Retrieves the appropriate public key from the JWKS endpoint and verifies the token
 3. Extracts the user ID from the token
 4. Creates or retrieves the user from the auth database
 5. Attaches the JWT token to the user object for future authenticated requests